Context Firewall

 Diagram: Context Firewall.

-Lab Guide: ASA basics.
+Guide: ASA Basics.

 In the following lab guide, you can see we have an ASA working in routed mode.
 In routed mode, the ASA is considered a router hop in the network.
 Each interface that you want to route between is on a different subnet.
 You can share Layer 3 interfaces between contexts.